SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (E) Loss Per Share

-The following are dilutive shares not included in the loss per share computation:
+The following are potentially dilutive shares not included in the loss per share computation:

 (F) Stock-Based Compensation

 The Company recognizes compensation costs to employees under Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Compensation Stock Compensation.
 Under FASB ASC Topic 718, companies are required to measure the compensation costs of share-based compensation arrangements based on the grant-date fair value and recognize the costs in the financial statements over the period during which employees are required to provide services.
 Share based compensation arrangements include stock options, restricted share plans, performance-based awards, share appreciation rights and employee share purchase plans.
 As such, compensation cost is measured on the date of grant at their fair value.
 Such compensation amounts, if any, are amortized over the respective vesting periods of the grant.